Be the first to measure and contribute air quality data to your community

 AIR QUALITY DATA SOURCEFind out more about contributors and data sources

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Perm air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Perm is currently 2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Perm is a city located in the federal area of Perm Krai in Russia, being the largest city in the region as well as the administrative center.
 It finds itself situated next to both the Ural Mountains and the Kama river, and is counted as the fourteenth largest city in the country, with over a million residents living within the city limits.
 It has a history of being an important trade route due to its location, having housed many industrial facilities.
 This continues on until today, with Perm having an economy based around the manufacturing of industrial materials and agricultural machinery.

 Whilst this is an important factor in the ongoing wellbeing of the city’s inhabitants, aiding in its economic growth and quality of living, it can also have the subsequent effect of reducing the air quality during certain times of the year due to pollutive buildups, although when this is not occurring, the air quality can maintain an extremely respectable level, with geographical features as well as meteorological ones aiding in the reduction of pollutive buildup.

 In early 2021, Perm was recorded with PM2.5 readings between 2.6 and 4.1 μg/m³, extremely good readings that would place Perm into the World Health Organizations (WHO's) target goal for the best quality of air at 10 μg/m³ or less.
 This indicates that during the early months of 2021, the city maintained a great quality of air, but as with all cities that have an industrial presence, this can be subject to change, but as it currently stands, Perm has a very clean level of air quality.